 Whether you’re hosting a summer get together or a holiday party, a charcuterie board is a fun, easy and delectable option to serve your guests.
 Before you head to the store, make sure you know what goes into making the perfect charcuterie board to please your guests.
-William Marshall, Retail Manager for Zingerman’s Delicatessen in Ann Arbor, MI, shares his tips for creating the perfect spread:
+William Marshall, Former Retail Manager for Zingerman’s Delicatessen in Ann Arbor, MI, shares his tips for creating the perfect spread:

 - Tell a story.
 A charcuterie board is your chance to guide guests through a delicious journey.
 Choose products from the same region if you can, and allow people to taste traditional meats and cheeses, but also add something unusual and exciting, such as raw pancetta, pate or a mousse.